ansyblenetwork/sdg/_posts/2020-11-12-demystifying-numerals-and.md

 <p>In other words, the purpose of lead sheet symbols is to get performers’ fingers to the right notes at the right time.</p>
 </div>

-On the other hand, the absense of a theoretical connotation is sometimes useful when none is intended.
+On the other hand, the absence of a theoretical connotation is sometimes useful when none is intended.

 Note that there are notational variations in the literature, particularly among lead sheet symbols.